- Purchase and Preparation

 2. A laptop, a microSD card and a card reader;

-- 5.What are the computer system requirements for 2D and 3D reconstruction with DJI Terra?
+- 4.What are the computer system requirements for 2D and 3D reconstruction with DJI Terra?

-A Windows 7 or above (64 bits) system is required when using DJI Terra.
+A Windows 7 or above (64 bits) system is required when using the DJI Terra.

-Minimum hardware configuration: 16GB RAM and a NVIDIA graphics card with at least 4GB VRAM.
+Minimum hardware configuration: 16GB RAM and a NVIDIA graphics card with at least 4GB VRAM (must have a compute capability of 3.0 or above).

 Recommended hardware configuration: at least 32GB RAM and at least a NVIDIA 1050 Ti.

-- 6.Which aircraft are supported by DJI Terra?
+- 5.Which aircraft are supported by DJI Terra?

-Phantom 4 RTK, Phantom 4 Pro V2.0, Phantom 4 Pro+ V2.0, Phantom 4 Pro, Phantom 4 Advanced and Phantom 4.
+Phantom 4 RTK (Remote Controller), Phantom 4 Pro V2.0, Phantom 4 Pro+ V2.0, Phantom 4 Pro, Phantom 4 Advanced and Phantom 4.
 The Phantom 4 does not support 2D Real-time Mapping.

-- 7.Can I still use the paid features of DJI Terra with no internet connection?
+- 6.Can I still use the paid features of DJI Terra with no internet connection?

 While connected to the internet, log into your account and bind a computer to the license so you can use the paid features of DJI Terra within the next 2 days even if you are not connected to the internet.